Fenway Park: Baseball

 The Red Sox' one-time cross-town rivals, the Boston Braves, used Fenway Park for the 1914 World Series and the 1915 season until Braves Field was completed; ironically, the Red Sox would then use Braves Field – which had a much higher seating capacity – for their own World Series games in 1915 and 1916.

 Since 1990 (except in 2005 when, because of field work, it was held in a minor league ballpark, and 2020, as the tournament was cancelled due to the COVID-19 pandemic), Fenway Park has also hosted the final round of a Boston-area intercollegiate baseball tournament called the Baseball Beanpot, an equivalent to the more well-known hockey Beanpot tourney.
 The teams play the first rounds in minor league stadiums before moving on to Fenway for the final and a consolation game.
 Boston College, Harvard University, Northeastern University, and the University of Massachusetts Amherst compete in the four-team tournament.

 Since at least 1997 Neil Diamond's "Sweet Caroline" has been played at Fenway Park during Red Sox games, in the middle of the eighth inning since 2002.
-On opening night of the 2010 season at Fenway Park, the song was performed by Diamond himself.
+On opening night of the 2010 season at Fenway Park, the song was performed by Diamond himself in the middle of the eighth inning.

-Beginning in 2006, the Red Sox have hosted the "Futures at Fenway" event, where two of their minor-league affiliates play a regular-season doubleheader as the "home" teams.
+From 2006 to 2014, the Red Sox hosted the "Futures at Fenway" event, where two of their minor-league affiliates played a regular-season doubleheader as the "home" teams.
 Before the Futures day started, the most recent minor-league game held at Fenway had been the Eastern League All-Star Game in 1977.

 From 1970 to 1987, the Cape Cod Baseball League (CCBL) played its annual all-star game at various major league stadiums.
 The games were interleague contests between the CCBL and the Atlantic Collegiate Baseball League (ACBL).
 The 1975, 1977, 1979, 1981, 1983, 1985 and 1987 games were played at Fenway.
 The MVP of the 1977 contest was future major league slugger Steve Balboni, who clobbered two home runs over the Green Monster that day.
 The CCBL returned to Fenway in 2009, 2010 and 2011 for its intraleague all-star game matching the league's East and West divisions.
 The 2009 game starred East division MVP and future Boston Red Sox Chris Sale of Florida Gulf Coast University.
 The CCBL also holds an annual workout day at Fenway where CCBL players are evaluated by major league scouts.